 The circuit diagram is given in Fig.3.
-From the r.f. coaxial input connector P_1 an asymmetrical strip-line runs to the silicon crystal detector SC (Type 632A).
+From the r.f. coaxial input connector P_1 about 5 inches of 125 ohms cable runs to the silicon crystal detector SC , acting as a matching device to the 50 ohms source impedance.

-A choke RPC is connected across the input to short-circuit interfering signals of lower frequency and hum.
 The rectified output of the crystal detector is filtered and taken to the primary of the amplifier input transformer T_1 .
 The audio content of the rectified output is stepped up by this transformer by a factor of 22 to the grid of the first amplifying tube V_1 .
 The d.c. content of the rectified output from the crystal is monitored by a meter M_1 with full scale deflection of 2 mA, connected between the lower side of the input transformer T_1 primary and ground.

-The audio frequency anode voltage from V_1 is fed, via a volume control R_5 to the grid of V{2A} whose anode feeds the bandwidth-limiting filter.
+The audio frequency anode voltage from V_1 is fed, via a volume control R_8 to the grid of V{2A} whose anode feeds the bandwidth-limiting filter.
 This filter consists of a T-type high pass filter with a cut-off frequency of 400 c/s, a resistive matching pad R{11} , R{12} , and a π -type low-pass filter with a cut-off frequency of either 4 kc/s or 7 kc/s, depending on the position of the bandwidth switch S_1 on the front panel ("low" or "high").

 The output of this low-pass filter is terminated in a suitable terminating resistor R{13} and fed to V{2B} , which is a pre-amplifier for the power output tube V_3 .
-An output transformer T_3 with a step-down ratio of 36, matches a load of 5 ohms.
+An output transformer T_3 with a step-down ratio of 36 matches a load of 5 ohms.
 The output is connected to a 5-inch loudspeaker and two telephone-jacks J_1 and J_2 , one of which will silence the speaker when a plug is inserted.